jacobsharon/jacobsharon/README.md

 - Serum and hemoglobin electrophoresis interpretation
 - Coagulation assays (PT, aPTT, Anti-Xa, STACLOT LA, Factor assays)
-- CBC morphology reviews and differential counts
+- CBC and Body Fluid analysis and cell differentials
 - Instrument maintenance, QC/QA compliance, and troubleshooting

 Currently, I am pursuing an M.S. in Computer Science, where my academic and research interests lie at the intersection of artificial intelligence and laboratory medicine.
-I focus on applying machine learning and evolutionary computing to real-world healthcare challenges, particularly in the analysis of electrophoretic data and detection of lab result anomalies (e.g., IV fluid contamination in CMP/CBC panels).
+I focus on applying machine learning and evolutionary computing to real-world healthcare challenges, particularly in the analysis of electrophoretic data and detection of lab result anomalies.

 ---